mizesolutions/restAPI/README.md

 # restAPI
 REST API project with Arrasmith, Mize, and Perkins

-The main rest folder and format_functions foler should be placed in your htdocs folder for local testing.
+The main <b>rest folder and format_functions foler</b> should be placed in your htdocs folder for local testing.
 The back-end files are in the v1 subfolder: api.php, admin.php, and api.class.php
 api.php is the endpoint access for the user (localhost/rest/v1/ewu/  or www.mizesolutions.com/rest/v1/ewu/) admin.php is the endpoit access for the admin (localhost/rest/v1/admin/  or www.mizesolutions.com/rest/v1/admin/)